 You can file a third-party insurance claim to get paid for your losses or injuries when you have a car accident that is not your fault.
-You will not contact your insurance provider.
+You will not need to contact your insurance provider.

 Instead, you will have to file a third-party claim with the negligent driver’s company, and your car insurance will cover the costs of the damages you caused.
 After making a third-party claim, you will have to use your insurance if the at-fault driver does not have sufficient automobile insurance coverage.